dtzSiFive/firrtl-spec/spec.md

   x <= read(f.p.b) ; indirectly access the probed data
 ```

-The source of the probe must reside at or below the point of the `read`
+The source of the probe must reside at or below the point of the
-expression in the design hierarchy.
+`read`{.firrtl} expression in the design hierarchy.
+See
+[@sec:invalid-input-reference] for an example of an invalid `read`{.firrtl} of
+an input reference.

 ## Probe